-The Radical Remission Foundation’s mission is to advance and support scientific research on the topic of radical remission, including randomized controlled trials and published case studies.
+The Radical Remission Foundation’s mission is to advance and support scientific research and education on the topic of radical remission, including randomized controlled trials and published case studies.

 Harvard Launches Study on Radical Remission

-We are thrilled to announce that researchers at Harvard in collaboration with Tufts have officially launched a pilot study to analyze the benefits of the Radical Remission workshop and online course for cancer patients.
-Specifically, the research study will look at the impact the workshop may have on patients’ quality of life and dietary habits.
+We are thrilled to announce that researchers at Harvard have officially launched a pilot study to analyze the benefits of the Radical Remission workshop and online course for cancer patients.
+Specifically, the research study is looking at the impact the workshop/online course may have on patients’ quality of life and dietary habits.

 What this means:

-- Cancer patients who sign up for either an in-person workshop or our online course will now have the option to complete a set of online surveys before, one month after, and six months after the workshop or course.
+- Cancer patients who signed up for either an in-person workshop or our online course had the option to complete a set of online surveys before, one month after, and six months after the workshop or course.

-- The team of Harvard and Tufts researchers will then analyze the completed surveys to determine the impact of the nine Radical Remission healing factors on the quality of life and dietary habits of study participants
+- The team of Harvard researchers are currently analyzing the completed surveys to determine the impact of the 10 Radical Remission healing factors on the quality of life and dietary habits of study participants

 - Results from this pilot study will be submitted for publication.
-If we find positive impact of the 9 healing factors, we hope to apply for larger grants to fund a randomized, controlled trial which will study the impact of the nine healing factors in more depth.
+If we find a positive impact of the 10 healing factors, we hope to apply for larger grants to fund a randomized, controlled trial that will study the impact of the 10 healing factors in more depth.
 Stay tuned!

 How you can help:

-- Donate to support this study!
-We welcome your donations to help cover the administrative costs of this study.
-Your donations to our 501c3 non-profit organization, The Radical Remission Foundation, are tax-deductible.
-Click here to donate.
+- We welcome your donations to support this pilot study and our mission.
+Your donations to our 501c3 non- profit organization, The Radical Remission Foundation, are tax-deductible and will help to cover the ongoing administrative costs of this pilot study.

 Dr. Michelle Holmes is the Principal Investigator of the Radical Remission Multimodal Intervention Study.
 She is an associate professor of medicine at Harvard Medical School and an associate professor in the department of Epidemiology at Harvard School of Public Health.
 Her research interests include lifestyle factors (diet, weight change, physical activity, and psychosocial factors, common medications like aspirin) affecting quality of life and survival after a cancer diagnosis, as well as the association between diet and breast cancer risk.
 Other research interests include diet and lifestyle influences on endogenous levels of steroid hormones and insulin-like growth factors, and ethnic differences in obesity and other lifestyle factors affecting chronic disease risk.
 She co-edited a book on nutrition for cancer survivors published by the American Cancer Society.
 She has worked with the Nurses’ Health Study since 1997.
 Since 2007 she has helped to design a collaborative longitudinal study of non-communicable disease (obesity, diabetes, high blood pressure, heart disease, cancer) at 5 sites in sub-Saharan Africa, called the Africa / Harvard School of Public Health Partnership for Cohort Research and Training (PaCT).
 Since 2015 she is the co-Principal Investigator of the Aspirin for Breast Cancer Trial (abctrial.org), testing whether treating breast cancer patients with aspirin will prevent their breast cancer from recurring.